PoisotLab/PLPT/slides.md

 ## Colors

-The structure elements are in teal, inline code is in `blue`, and alerted text in \alert{orange}.
+The structure elements are in green, inline code is in `blue`, and alerted text in \alert{orange}.

 The background is off-white: it will *look* like it's white, but with less